AsiaWi/Qwizard/README.md

 ## FEATURES
 ### Main header
 * This is shown the same on every page for consistent design, it does change however to a personalised, welcome message as soon as user enters a username.
 Once user clicks 'start' located under the welcome message, the user is taken to a quiz and the header from that moment includes a link which user can use if they want to be taken back to home page/ instructions page.
 * When hovered over, the header will change the colour.
-Simple, not busy design, allowing the user to easily navigate back to the beggining.
+Simple, not busy design, allows the user to easily navigate back to the beggining.
 ![main_header](assets/docs/main_header.png)
 ### Home page
 * The home page includes two features below the header.